Romans Chapter 2

 9. a strict schoolmaster of foolish men, a teacher of immature men, having the embodiment of knowledge and of the truth in the law;

-11. You man who says not to have sex with another man’s wife,3“have sex with another man’s wife” is one word in the Greek, typically translated “commit adultery”.
+11. You man saying not to have sex with another man’s wife,3“have sex with another man’s wife” is one word in the Greek, typically translated “commit adultery”.
 However, the Greek word (and Hebrew too) is more limited in scope than our English word adultery.
 In English, “adultery” means illicit sex between a married person – man or woman – and someone who isn’t their spouse.
 In Greek (and Hebrew also), it meant “a man having sex with another man’s wife”.
 A married man having sex with an unmarried woman was called fornication. do you have sex with another man’s wife?
-You man who detests idols, do you rob temples?
+You man detesting idols, do you rob temples?

 12. You who boast in the law, do you dishonor God through a deliberate violation of the law?